bilalshareef/animate-display-property/README.md

 }
 ```

 In the above code, the name of the animation is `fade` and you need to add two keyframe rules(one for the hiding effect and other for showing effect).
-The syntax for the animation names are [animation-name]-adp-show and [animation-name]-adp-hide.
+The syntax for the animation names are `[animation-name]-adp-show` and `[animation-name]-adp-hide`.

-Then, you need to write animation styles for two classes([animation-name]-adp-show and [animation-name]-adp-hide) which will be used by the `adp.js` file to perform the animations.
+Then, you need to write animation styles for two classes(`[animation-name]-adp-show` and `[animation-name]-adp-hide`) which will be used by the `adp.js` file to perform the animations.

 If you are not using any of the animation effects provided in the `adp.css` file, then feel free to ignore the file completely.
 In that case, you have to add the following CSS code somewhere in your styles.